gustavoJunkes/delete-node-modules/README.md

 # delete-node-modules
-CLI project with the simple purpose of cleaning the node_modules folder in the current directory.
+CLI project with the simple purpose of cleaning the node_modules folder in the current directory **and below**.

 ## How to use